Baja Fairy Duster: Charming Nonstop Bloomer

 Baja fairy duster has a naturally attractive form and rarely needs pruning.
 Some branches can get a little leggy and benefit from cutting back.

-For more flowers, remove the seed pods while they are still green.
+For more flowers, you can remove the seed pods while they are still green.
 This frees up more energy for making flowers.
 When left on, the pods explode when the seeds are ripe.
-You might find an occasional volunteer growing several feet away from your original plant.
+Don’t be surprised to find volunteers growing several feet away from your original plant.

 Don’t Confuse Baja Fairy Duster With…

 Baja fairy duster is not the only fairy duster used as a desert landscape plant.
 There is also a pink fairy duster (Calliandra eriophylla).
-It is somewhat smaller, has a shorter bloom season, loses its leaves in the winter, and, of course, has pink rather than red flowers.
+It is smaller, has wiry branches, and a shorter bloom season.
+And, of course, it has pink rather than red flowers.

 close up of pink fairy duster flower